-"The fenced area is small, but well shaded.
-Separate areas for 30 lbs & under dogs & 30 lbs & over dogs.
+"The fenced area is small but well shaded.
+Separate areas for dogs over and under 30 lbs.
 The dogs must be on a leash when not inside the fenced area of the dog park or there will be a fine.
 When we were there, the dog waste bag dispenser was full, the trash was emptied and the area had an overall clean look to it."

 8. Paw Park of Historic Sanford